Patrickyyh/async-echo-server/README.md

 # 5. version:3 Reconstrure Business Logic layer
    1. Adding JSON serialization using jsoncpp open source library
    2. Add logical layer (Business layer)into the server.
+      1. Why we seperate the asio layer and business logic layer
+         - suppose that, If we need to do some Blocking I/O operation, such as access the database, this operation will take up the resources when we issue them inside the asio layer.
+As we know the asio use single thread to do the epoll, which indicates that it will not coninute working on next callback function until the previous one is done.
+This will effect the performance of the asio layer.
+         Hence, we need to create another thread inside the logich layer to call the callback function.
    3. logic layer is the sigleton thread.
+   4. logic layer is the consumer and the the asio layer is the producer
+      - so We need to use mutex and condition variable together to handle the race condition.
    4. Re-design the message Node
       1. Contains message id, message length, and message content
       2. Separate the Receiv message node and send message node.